-Mark Hughes’ men travel to Edgeley Park for the first time in 10 years, with a sold-out away end behind them and action set to get underway from 7.45pm.
+Mark Hughes’ men travel to Edgeley Park looking for back-to-back wins, with action set to get underway from 7.45pm.

 We have compiled a handy Away Day Guide - packed full of useful information ahead of the contest.

 iFollow video match passes are available ahead of this tonight's clash, for those unable to get their hands on a ticket.

 On sale for just £10, the pass will enable supporters in the UK to tune in for all the pre-match build up from 6.30pm, before enjoying all the action alongside live commentary by BBC Radio Leeds’ Louis Reynolds.

 Supporters are reminded that 100 per-cent of monies generated through the sale of iFollow video match passes for this fixture will be directed straight to Bradford City AFC.